 Collaborative research project with Techmodal Ltd.

 Security and Privacy Behaviour Modelling and Analysing in the Internet of Things (IoT)

-I am the Programme Leader for the MSc Cyber Security course at UWE Bristol, which has been provisionally certified by the National Cyber Security Centre (NCSC).
+I am Programme Leader for the MSc Cyber Security at UWE Bristol, which is fully certified by the National Cyber Security Centre (NCSC).
 I teach Information Risk Management as part of the MSc Cyber Security.
 I also teach Security Data Analytics and Visualisation on the undergraduate BSc Forensic Computing and Security programme.
 I also supervise a number of undergraduate projects and postgraduate dissertations each year.